 Jennifer Mundel Reinbold

 Jennifer Mundel Reinbold competed on the women’s professional tour for more than eight years and played in all of the Grand Slam events and other major tournaments.
 She was a quarterfinalist in the Wimbledon ladies’ singles championships in 1983 (losing to eventual winner Martina Navratilova), and a quarterfinalist in the Wimbledon ladies’ doubles championships in 1986.
-Reinbold, who’s originally from South Africa, finished in the top 8 on the ITF International Junior Circuit, competed in the year-ending championships and was named South African Junior Sportsman of the Year in 1978.
+Reinbold, originally from South Africa, finished in the top 8 on the ITF International Junior Circuit, competed in the year-ending championships and was named South African Junior Sportsman of the Year in 1978.
 She was awarded Springbok Colors several times for representing South Africa as political sanctions allowed.

 Jonathan Scott – Secretary

 Jonathan Scott is digital strategy manager at Eli Lilly and Company.
 Previously, he originated the role of digital media manager at Indianapolis Monthly magazine.
 Jon is a writer for TENNIS.com and also moonlights at TENNIS magazine, most recently writing feature stories for its annual Heroes issue.
-He has covered many sports and entertainment events, including the U.S. Open, Western & Southern Open, PowerShares Series, World Tennis Day and more.
+He has covered many sports and entertainment events, including multiple U.S. Opens and Western & Southern Opens and the 2012 Super Bowl.

 Jon served as social media and website committee chair at USTA Midwest from 2012 through 2014.
 In 2012 and 2013, he led IndyTennis, the city’s nonprofit LGBTQ + Ally tennis organization, serving as president and Indy Classic tournament director.
 The group donated $7,500 in that time span to charity partner Indiana AIDS Fund, raising funds for HIV prevention and education.
 He was active with IndyTennis before that as an at-large board member (2010) and as secretary (2011).
 He was named USTA Midwest Volunteer of the Month in August 2012.

 Jon loves volunteering and is an avid USTA league player.
 As one who took up tennis at age 15 and received a racquet donated to his high-school team, he relishes the opportunity to make a difference in student-athletes’ lives through EntouRaj.
-Jon and his fiance, Josh, live with their dogs in downtown Indianapolis.
+Jon and his husband, Josh, live with their dogs in the Butler-Tarkington neighborhood.